All patient safety incidents are systematically reported using the appropriate channels

 - MRTs should be familiar with their local policies with regard to incident reporting and the information required with incident report forms, including what types of incidents their facility requires reporting for

-- Reports are based on the factual information available at the time of the incident, which may include5,6:
+- Reports are based on the factual information available at the time of the incident, avoiding subjective commentary.

 - An investigation may be carried out in order to learn from the incident5.